Tingling In The Foot

 Common Causes of Foot Tingling

-This is a condition that means the connection between the central nervous system (brain and spinal cord) and the rest of the body (such as muscle, skin, and organs) is damaged or diseased.
+This condition means the connection between the central nervous system (brain and spinal cord) and the rest of the body has damage or disease process.
 Peripheral Neuropathy is often a symptom of other diseases or damage.

 Diabetic Neuropathy is a type of nerve damage that can develop if you have diabetes.
-If you are diabetic, you may have high blood sugar levels, which can damage nerves and their ability to communicate throughout the body.
-Diabetic Neuropathy is the most common cause of foot tingling; however, the sensation may be accompanied by tingling in the legs, hands and arms.
+If you have diabetes, you may have high blood sugar levels, which can damage nerves.
+It can impair their ability to communicate throughout the body.
+Diabetic Neuropathy is the most common cause of foot tingling.
+However, the sensation can also have tingling in the legs, hands, and arms.

 Peripheral Artery Disease (PAD)

-Peripheral Artery Disease (PAD) is a common blood circulation issue in which your arteries are partially blocked with fatty deposits and blood flow to your extremities is restricted.
+Peripheral Artery Disease (PAD) is a common blood circulation issue.
+It is when your arteries are partially blocked with fatty deposits restricts the blood flow to your extremities.
 Foot tingling is common as well as claudication (leg pain when walking).
-Peripheral artery disease is also likely to be a sign of fatty deposits in other areas of your body such as your hands, arms, and heart.
+Peripheral artery disease is also likely to be a sign of fatty deposits in other areas of your body, such as your hands, arms, and heart.